-A major focus of Budget 2023 will be to help people with the increases in the cost-of-living.
+A major focus of Budget 2023 was to help people with the increases in the cost-of-living.

 Average inflation in Ireland is expected to be 7.1 per cent in 2022 before easing back to

 Help With Increased Energy Prices

 - There will be a double weekly payment of all weekly welfare benefits and state pensions in October 2022.
 This is being called the “Autumn Cost of Living Double Payment”.
 The extra payment will be made in the week beginning October 17th .

 - There will be a credit of €600 on all household electricity bills.
 It will be three separate credits of €200 in November , January and March.